Bartel-Group/synth_assess/README.md

 # solidstatesynth

 A package for assessing a candidate target for solid-state synthesis.
-This tool allows users to assess reaction selectivity to access a target of interest, generate new targets, and apply synthesizability predictors to a target.
+This tool allows users to generate and assess the selectivity of reactions to form a target of interest, generate new targets, and apply synthesizability predictors to a target.
 If using this package, please consider citing the accompanying paper:

 ```
 [1] Schlesinger, J.; Hjaltason, S.; Szymanski, N.; Bartel, C. Thermodynamic assessment of machine learning models for solid-state synthesis prediction. ** In preparation **.
 2026